Trufflemania: Wine and Truffles in Piedmont, Italyoffered by supplier M08242 (read about supplier)

 Come dinnertime, we’ll continue the Barolo/Barbaresco theme with dinner at the Ceretto winery’s restaurant, which looks out on Alba’s main piazza and Duomo.
 Here we can taste Ceretto’s wines, as well as a well-curated list of local boutique wineries.
-These will provide the perfect companions to such classic piemontese dishes as agnolotti (meat-filled ravioli), guanciale (braised beef jowls), and bonet (chocolate-amaretti pudding).
+These will provide the perfect companions to such classic piemontese dishes as agnolotti (meat-filled ravioli), guanciale (braised beef jowls), and bounet (chocolate-amaretti pudding).
+D - Hotel I Castelli.

 Every weekend in October, truffle hunters, gourmands, and restaurateurs convene in Alba.
 This morning, we too head to Alba’s famous truffle market, where truffle oil, truffle spreads, truffle books, and the whole tubers are for sale.
 There will be time to roam the enclosed market, as well as Alba’s gourmet shops, where you’ll find truffle goodies and other local specialties, such as dried porcini, arborio rice flecked with truffles, hazelnuts, and yummy chocolate.
 (Alba is headquarters to Ferrerro, which makes Nutella.)

 Then we’ll head to the Alte Langhe (high Langhe hills), where Piedmont’s mountain cheeses are produced.
 Our destination is a family-run cheese farm in Murazzano, a DOP cheese zone.
 This family works with micro-sized dairy farmers to create a variety of fresh cheeses from goat, sheep, and cow’s milk.
 We’ll have a tour and a buffet lunch that features their various cheeses, plus local chestnut honey, cogna, fruit, and (we hope!) one of their light-as-a-feather hazelnut pies.